Short and sweet tonight. Yes, I promise.

 That would be a reasonable question if everyone in the world were just like us.
 Could I do some research, sitting here in my comfortable home on my couch, listening to both the dishwasher and the dryer running, looking at the lights on my Christmas tree: Could I do a thorough search to learn the immigration or asylum laws of Mexico or Honduras or Guatemala, if I was going in that direction?
 I could.
 I have two post-secondary degrees.
 I have a computer and constant internet connection.
 I know how to find accurate government information and how to filter out false information.

 What if I were illiterate?
-What if never sent to school because my family needed me to make money?
+What if never went to school because my family needed me to make money?
 What if someone had shot at my child today?
 What if the neighbors had their house burned down while they were inside?
 What if I have no car or cell phone or refrigerator or microwave, much less a computer and a modem to provide wi-fi?
-What if, in my fear and desperation, I started asking people how to flee the country and I got many different stories of people’s relatives or acquaintances or someone they’d heard about who left and now lives comfortably far from the crimes and violence here?
+What if, in my fear and desperation, I started asking people how to flee the country and I got many different stories of people’s relatives or acquaintances or someone they’d heard about who left and now lives comfortably far from the crime and violence here?

 What if a man heard we were looking for a way out and came to my house the day after my neighbors’ house burned, while the ashes are still blowing around my doorway and I can smell the smoke stronger than I can smell the baby I’m holding, and this stranger tells me he heard I was looking for a way out and for $200 he can get me and my children to safety.
 He says he’s helped people out before, he knows a safe route, he has connections with the guards at the US border.
 What if all my life I’ve experienced that if someone has connections with the right guards or police or officials and slips them a little money, the restrictions go away?